 Theoretically, including global variables into the analysis could capture the international spillover effect (Longstaff et al., 2011; Dieckmann and Plank, 2011).
 The European Monetary Union(EMU)-wide stock market performance, EuroStoxx 50 return, is a proxy for the state of the Euro-area economy.
 Through trade linkages, the economic conditions in the other member countries can affect the home country's economy.
-More importantly, in a monetary union, a sovereign country's probability of default is partly affected by the willingness of the other member countries to bail it out, and the other member countries' willingness to pay will depend on their own economic conditions.
+More importantly, in a monetary union, a sovereign country's probability of default is partly affected by the willingness of the other member contheir own economic conditions.
 In this case, a decline in the union-wide economy, proxied by the EuroStoxx 50 return, will increase the sovereign CDS spread.
 Similarly, a bad state of the world financial industry may affect the willingness of the international community to help an individual sovereign nation out of its debt problem.
 Therefore, a decline in the World Financials index may increase the home country's sovereign CDS spread.